TEDx Talk

 Theme: Curiosity

-Laughter Is The Best Medicine
+Laughter Is the Best Medicine

-Strokes, Recovery, Rehabilitation & Stroke Smarts
+Strokes, Jokes, Rehabilitation & Stroke Smarts

 May 2015

-In May 2015, my little sister, Jack Attack ('PA' in blue, above left), took on the enormous task of being by my Special K side as we (<<thanks to her organisational skills and time commitment) presented a TEDx Talk at a local university in Australia's Far North Queensland region on how laughter has been the best medicine in stroke recovery, as well as ensuring to spread awareness of brain attacks in people under retirement age, in particular, with an aim to raise familiarity about young people suffering strokes and also, gain further understanding and appreciation of the altered (putting it lightly!) life chapter that is unfortunately ahead for some stroke survivors.
-When we were asked to present (by the lovely TEDx curator, Tania Clarke), we certainly were concerned about how I, in particular, was going to simply remember what to say (given absence of the Temporal Lobe's Hippocampus in the brain's Right Hemisphere which typically controls emotions, helps develop your memories and store such, as well as retrieve them appropriately - I'm like a strokie sieve without Hippo-C!), but with us both taking on this newfound challenging situation with humour, optimism and tenacity (and being active learners in the process!), we bounced off each other's chat like it was a night out for us (where we typically and frequently give relative strangers stroke smarts - don't mention it, newfound mates!).
+In May 2015, my little sister, Jack Attack ('PA' in blue, above left), took on the enormous task of being by my Special K side as we (<<thanks to her organisational skills and time commitment) presented a TEDx Talk at a local university in Australia's Far North Queensland region on how laughter has been the best medicine in stroke rehab, as well as ensuring to spread awareness of brain attacks in people under retirement age, in particular, with an aim to raise familiarity about seemingly-healthy young people suffering strokes and also, to gain further understanding and appreciation of the altered (putting it lightly!) life chapter that is unfortunately ahead for some stroke survivors.
+When we were asked to present (by the TEDx curator), we certainly were concerned about how I, in particular, was going to simply remember what to say (given absence of the temporal lobe's hippocampus in the brain's right hemisphere which typically controls emotions, helps develop your memories and store such, as well as retrieve them appropriately - I'm like a stroke sieve without the mind's hippo-c!), but with us both taking on this newfound, challenging situation with humour, optimism and tenacity (and being active learners in the process!), we bounced off each other's chat like it was a night out for us (where we typically and frequently give relative strangers stroke smarts - don't mention it, newfound mates!).

-As you would expect, our TEDx Talk was quite the challenge (to put it lightly) to simply present for my younger sister, Jacky, with myself, the brain-damaged, Occipital Lobe-&-Hippocampus-lacking 2012 recipient (<<sounds like a prestigious award...I just gave myself *with relish*, right?!
-Yes!), as I couldn't be relied on to remember anything we prepared.
+As you would expect, our TEDx Talk was quite the challenge (to put it lightly) to simply present for my younger sister, Jacky, by my side as I couldn't be relied on to remember anything we prepared.

 |

-If the Iron Lady, Margaret Thatcher, singer and The Voice (Australia) judge, Jessie J (<< credits her stroke when she was a teenager with providing the push to succeed.
-Hurrah!), British author and former headmaster, Martin Stephen, playboy (of yesteryear) Hugh Hefner (he calls it his 'stroke of luck' - us stroke survivors are witty creatures!), tennis ace & fellow Queenslander, my idol, Mr (sir?!)
-Rod Laver (LOVE him dearly, far out!) and actors, Kirk Douglas (also called it his 'stroke of luck') and Sharon Stone (credits her 2001 stroke and subsequent cerebral hemorrhage *which she endured over nine mighty long days* for making her stronger and more emotionally intelligent where she tells supporters to just 'deal with it'.
+If the 'Iron Lady', Margaret Thatcher, singer + The Voice (Australia) judge, Jessie J (<< who credits a stroke when she was a teenager with providing the push to succeed.
+Hurrah!), British author & former headmaster, Martin Stephen, tennis ace & fellow Queenslander, my idol, Mr (sir?!)
+Rod Laver (LOVE him dearly, far out!) and actors, Kirk Douglas (also called it his 'stroke of luck') and Sharon Stone (who identifies a 2001 stroke + subsequent cerebral hemorrhage - which she endured over nine mighty long days - as making her stronger & more emotionally intelligent where she tells supporters to just 'deal with it'.
 Yes!
-Boom!), together with British columnist and writer, Euan Ferguson (<< read this compelling and insightful articles on his particular strokes and the aftermath that many in the society seem to disregard - even people who are suppose to be *<<operative words* aware, i.e.: nurses and therapists) and British broadcaster/journalist, Andrew Marr (check out his artistic side that has come to fruition post stroke that is aiding his recovery.
-Love it!) are not immune to such, then we must accept that strokes do not discriminate and we ought to actively reduce our stroke risk so that the statistic no longer sits at 1 in 6 of people suffering at least one stroke in their lifetime - every single postcode in Australia, in particular, has people living with the effects of stroke and the figure is only growing (#nopostcodeuntouched).
+Boom!), together with British columnist and writer, Euan Ferguson (<< read this compelling-+-insightful articles on the particular strokes he experienced + the aftermath that many in the society seem to disregard - even people who are suppose to be *<<operative words* aware, i.e.: nurses + therapists) & British broadcaster/journalist, Andrew Marr (do check out his artistic side that has come to fruition post stroke that is gloriously aiding his rehab.
+Love it!) are not immune to such, then we must accept that strokes do not discriminate & we ought to actively try reduce our stroke risk so that the statistic no longer sits at 1 in 6 of people suffering at least one stroke in their lifetime - every single postcode in Australia, in particular, has people living with the effects of stroke & the figure is only growing (#nopostcodeuntouched).
 In doing so, we will hopefully reduce strokes being labelled as the leading cause for adult disability statistic.
 Act FAST and be stroke smart - actively reduce your individual stroke risk.

 Stroke Smarts = Happy Mind!